 NOTE: To see the iconic three towers at Torres the Paine you need to hike!
 These are the most beautiful peaks in Chile and for many locals, they are even considered a national treasure.
 The hike to the base of the towers you will need 4-5 hours and it can be done in a single day.

 On the other side, walking the popular “W” route has become an unofficial pilgrimage for adventure lovers.
 This is one of the most beautiful treks in the world and it can be done in only five days.
+It covers most of the highlights of Torres del Paine National Park and is a good exercise in Patagonia.
 For this trek, travelers can go as light as they wish.
 Campsites, also known as refugios, offer either places to set up your tent or small huts to rent.

 NOTE: Camping is only allowed at specified campsites and wood fires are prohibited throughout the park.
 In 2011 an Israeli tourist destroyed around 5% of the park by causing one of the biggest wildfires in the history of Torres del Paine.

 Finally, the full circuit or “O” route can be complete in 7 to 9 days.
 It goes all around the park and although it´s the most physically exhausting, the rewards are worth it.
 Visitors doing the full circuit will encounter the greatest number of species of fauna and flora, pass next to some of the most iconic mountains in the world and cross bright blue glaciers along the way.

 NOTE: Since 2016, it is mandatory to book your refugio before entering the park.
 Refugios tend to get booked months in advance and can be very expensive depending on the season.